-In 2013, only one third of the block groups in Greenville County contained a minimum of one park that intersected the block group boundary.
+Overall, only one third of the block groups in Greenville County contained a minimum of one park that intersected the block group boundary.
 There were no statistically significant relationships between the number of parks or park acreage and income or percent racial/ethnic minority group in Greenville County, SC.
 Nevertheless, approximately two-thirds of the block groups did not have a park present within or intersecting the block group boundary, potentially indicating a need for more park space in many neighborhoods or communities across Greenville County.

-By 2017, there was a slight increase in the percentage of block groups in Greenville County that contained a minimum of one park, up from 33.3% in 2013 to 34.5% in 2017.
-However, no statistically significant relationships between the number of parks or park acreage and income or percent racial/ethnic minority groups were detected in 2017.
-There is still a need for more parks and park space in certain neighborhoods and communities within Greenville County.

-Similar to these findings in Greenville County, other researchers have reported no discrepancies in park availability between areas of differing SES.21,29,32,33 However, there is an equally substantial body of evidence documenting fewer parks in lower income areas.14-19 For example, in a study conducted in Los Angeles, there were fewer parks and park acres in areas of the city of lower SES and higher percent minority, leading to greater park pressure (park area per capita) in those neighborhoods.
-Conversely, other studies have also found that there were more places to engage in physical activity in low SES areas.
-Consequently, it is important to evaluate - and continue to monitor - these issues locally to ensure an equitable distribution of parkland across communities.
+Similar to these findings in Greenville County, other researchers have reported no discrepancies in park availability between areas of differing SES.^{21,29,32,33} However, there is an equally substantial body of evidence documenting fewer parks in lower income areas.14-19 For example, in a recent study conducted in Los Angeles, there were fewer parks and park acres in areas of the city of lower SES and higher percent minority, leading to greater park pressure (park area per capita) in those neighborhoods.34 Conversely, other studies have also found that there were more places to engage in physical activity in low SES areas.^{22,25} Consequently, it is important to evaluate - and continue to monitor - these issues locally to ensure an equitable distribution of parkland across communities.